merlos/merlos.github.io/_posts/en/2022-06-26-raspberry-pi-realtek-wifi-n-rtl8188fu.md

   Manufacturer:	Realtek
 ```

-With that information I found that the [RTL8188 was the module I needed](https://askubuntu.com/questions/1062402/cant-find-wifi-drivers-for-0bdaf179-realtek-semiconductor-corp) and the [steps to install it](https://github.com/kelebek333/rtl8188fu/tree/arm#how-to-install-for-arm-devices), though they were not directly working on a raspberry pi.
+With that information I found that the [RTL8188 was the module I needed](https://askubuntu.com/questions/1062402/cant-find-wifi-drivers-for-0bdaf179-realtek-semiconductor-corp) and the [steps to install it](https://github.com/kelebek333/rtl8188fu/tree/arm#how-to-install-for-arm-devices), though they were not directly working on a Raspberry Pi.
 I needed to solve a couple of issues.
 Below the steps.